Grape Variety : Chardonnay and Chardonnay Muscaté

 Site : In the heart of the Mâcon wine growing region, South of Burgundy.
 The two villages Viré and Clessé form a unique "terroir" on slopes facing South-East.
 In Viré, the soil is chalky with large layers of clay.
 In Clessé , the soil structure is slightly different with a combination of chalk and clay mixed with liasic marls combined with oyster- fossils which convey to the wine a specific minerality.This is one of the best white wines of the region combining suppleness and minerality.

 Tasting : Pale gold colour.
-Delicate floral fragrances mixed with citrus fruit on a hint of mineraliy.
-Taut, precise and tense.
-Very pure fruit combination.
-Refreshing salty finish.
+Delicate fragrances of fern mixed with citrus fruit on a hint of minerality.
+Well-balanced and precise.
+Tense with a very pure fruit combination.
+Refreshing finish with mineral tinges

 Food pairing : A fine, dry apéritif, great with light seafood and raw vegetable hors d'oeuvres.